MindsMend-org/Mitigator/README.md

 # Mitigator Project

-Mitigator is a comprehensive trading bot designed to execute and analyze trades based on a predefined strategy.
+Mitigator is a comprehensive trading bot designed to execute and analyze trades based on a predefined strategy, With the Ability to Mitigate!.
 This project includes features for backtesting, live trading, and detailed analysis of trading performance.

 ## Table of Contents